jido/Arcadam/Quirks.md

 The rule is:

-> *If an indented block follows an indented code block with same indent, then it is treated as a normal paragraph.*
+> *If an indented block follows an indented code block, then it is treated as a normal paragraph.*

 Let us go through this.

 * Indented code block: it can be a delimited or a non-delimited code block and must not start like a list item
-* Same indent: the indent of a code block is decided by its first line (the delimiter line if the block is delimited), the paragraph must start with the same indent
 * Follows: in case of a non-delimited code block the paragraph must be after an empty line.
 For a delimited block it must be after the end delimiter or an empty line